jaykim305/NAS_demo/README.md

 ## Prerequisites
 - Client (Player) OS: Ubuntu 18.04 or higher, Chrome Browser.
 (Any browser should work but only checked with Chrome).
-- Client (Player) HW: NVIDIA GPU (2080 ti or better is recommended for real-time SR processing)
+- Client (Player) HW: NVIDIA GPU (2080 ti or better is recommended for real-time SR processing).
-- Server (CDN): lighttpd or apache2 webserver
+- Server (CDN): lighttpd or apache2 webserver.
 - Dataset: DASH video chunks and NAS DNN Chunks.
 These are served at the CDN server.

 ## Setup